LesleyLai/blog/contents/blog/lea/en.md

 lea  eax, [rbx+rcx*4 + 4]
 ```

-However, besides using it for address operations, compilers seem to prefer using `lea` to other arithmetic instructions as well.
+However, besides using it for address operations, compilers seem to prefer using `lea` to other arithmetic instructions as well for efficiency reason.
 For example, `int y = x * 5;` may generate

 ```nasm
 lea  eax, [rdi + 4*rdi]